Union Minière du Haut-Katanga

-The Union Minière du Haut-Katanga (French; literally "Mining Union of Upper-Katanga") was a Belgian mining company (with minority British share) that controlled and operated the mining industry in the copperbelt region in the modern-day Democratic Republic of the Congo between 1906 and 1966.
+Union Minière du Haut-Katanga (UMHK, lit.
+'Mining Union of Upper Katanga') was a mining company active in Belgian Congo and especially its Katanga Province.
+It controlled and operated the mining industry in the copperbelt region, now part of the Democratic Republic of the Congo, between 1906 and 1966.

-Created in 1906, the UMHK was founded as a joint venture of the Belgian Compagnie du Katanga, the Belgian Comité Spécial du Katanga and the British Tanganyika Concessions.
+Created in 1906, the UMHK was founded as a joint venture of the Belgian Compagnie du Katanga, the Belgian Comité Spécial du Katanga and Tanganyika Concessions Limited (TCL, also known as "Tanks").

-The Compagnie du Katanga was a subsidiary of the Compagnie du Congo pour le Commerce et l'Industrie (CCCI), which was controlled by the country's largest conglomerate, the Société Générale de Belgique.
+The Compagnie du Katanga in turn was a subsidiary of the Compagnie du Congo pour le Commerce et l'Industrie (CCCI).
 With the support of the colonial state, the company was allocated a 7,700 sqmi concession in Katanga.

 Its primary product was copper, but it also produced tin, cobalt, radium, uranium, zinc, cadmium, germanium, manganese, silver, and gold.
 UMHK was part of a powerful group of global copper producers.
-By the start of World War II, the Société Générale controlled 70% of the Congolese economy.
-Exercising preponderant influence over the Comité spécial, the Société Générale effectively controlled the Union Minière from its inception to 1960.
-In 1968, the Union Minière du Haut-Katanga reorganized as Union Minière, which merged in 1989 with other entities to form the company that in 2001 renamed itself Umicore.
+By the start of World War II, the Société Générale de Belgique, which controlled about 70 percent of the Congolese economy, exercized preponderant influence over the Comité spécial and effectively controlled the UMHK.

+In 1968, following nationalization of its Congolese mining operations two years earlier, the UMHK reorganized and rebranded itself as Union Minière (UM).
+UM in 1989 absorbed other entities and in 2001 renamed itself Umicore.